wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 local     wikibase_mediawiki-mysql-data
 ```

-To backup your volume
+To back up your volume:

 ```sh
 docker run -v wikibase_mediawiki-mysql-data:/volume -v /tmp/wikibase-data:/backup --rm loomchild/volume-backup backup mediawiki-mysql-data
 ```

-Will result in a `mediawiki-mysql-data.tar.bz2` archive of the volume in `/tmp/wikibase-data`.
+The above command will produce an archive of the volume named `mediawiki-mysql-data.tar.bz2` in `/tmp/wikibase-data`.

-To restore your volume
+To restore your volume:

 ```sh
 docker run -v wikibase_mediawiki-mysql-data:/volume -v /tmp/wikibase-data:/backup --rm loomchild/volume-backup restore mediawiki-mysql-data
 ```

-## Backup other data
+## Back up other data
 ### 1.1 Copy your LocalSettings.php file

-If you haven't mounted in your own LocalSettings.php file thats placed in `/var/www/html/LocalSettings.php` there is a risk of this getting lost when upgrading.
+If you haven't mounted your own LocalSettings.php file, located in `/var/www/html/LocalSettings.php`, you run the risk of losing this important file when upgrading.

-Make a copy to `/tmp/LocalSettings.php` by running
+Copy the file to `/tmp/LocalSettings.php` by running:

 ```sh
 docker cp <WIKIBASE_CONTAINER_NAME>:/var/www/html/LocalSettings.php /tmp/LocalSettings.php